sdeepaknarayanan/sdeepaknarayanan/README.md

 My research interests are in large-scale machine learning with a focus on representation learning.

 Earlier, I was a Research Fellow at Microsoft Research India, working with the ML & AI group on problems related to efficient and scalable graph representation learning.
-Before that, I undergraduate student at the Indian Institute of Technology Gandhinagar, where I worked on problems arising in computational sustainability, large-scale machine learning and processing distributed streaming data.
+Before that, I was an undergraduate student at the Indian Institute of Technology Gandhinagar, where I worked on problems arising in computational sustainability, large-scale machine learning and processing distributed streaming data.
 <!--
 **sdeepaknarayanan/sdeepaknarayanan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.